 It’s human nature.
 When we don’t want to deal with something, we put it off for another day.
 If something stresses us out, we avoid it until it becomes unavoidable.
 The bills pile up until we absolutely have to pay them, and the laundry piles up until we absolutely have to fold it (and some of us are still pulling clean clothes straight out of the hamper).
 Maybe we’re too busy, or we just don’t enjoy dealing with responsibilities all the time.
-Unfortunately, if we treat termites the same way we deal with other kinds of life’s inconveniences, we’ll find that putting things off can become very costly.
+Unfortunately, if we treat termites the same way we deal with other kinds of life’s inconveniences, we’ll find that putting things off can become very costly for our home in San Tan Valley.

 Catch The Signs Early